Skip to content

 Plan the rest of your trip

-Once you have your window, build the trip around it: weigh a city base in Split or Dubrovnik, add an island like Hvar, and link the coast on the Dalmatia route from Split to Dubrovnik.
+Once you’ve picked your window, decide how long to stay with our 7-10 day Croatia itinerary guide, then build the trip around it: weigh a city base in Split or Dubrovnik, add an island like Hvar, and link the coast on the Dalmatia route from Split to Dubrovnik.
 For costs and logistics, see is Croatia expensive? and the wider trip-planning hub, with the national parks at Plitvice and Krka.
+And whatever month you land in, our Croatia packing list covers what to bring, from water shoes to the right plug adapter.

 Weather, sea temperatures, ferry schedules and event dates change with the season and year - confirm current details with the official sources above before you book.